Imam Baildi

 Imam Baildi (Ιμάμ Μπαϊλντί) is a Greek band that was formed by brothers Orestis & Lysandros Falireas in 2007 when the two brothers started experimenting with remixes of Greek songs from the 1940s, 1950s and 1960s.

 Career & Band Background

-The name of the group derives from the traditional Ottoman-Turkish dish ιμάμ μπαϊλντί.
+The name of the group derives from the traditional Ottoman-Turkish dish imam bayıldı.
 Falireas brothers stem from a family with a long connection with rebetiko: their father owned both a record label specialising in the genre and a popular record shop in central Athens with a vast 78rpm vinyl collection.
 The band represents the idea of mixing rebetiko with different types of music.